catyugu/AI-programming-rules/c++-scalable-scientific-calculation-project.md

    - File/Folder: lowercase_with_underscores/Keep the same name as the main class inside
    - Test Case: test_case_description_with_underscores
 17. **Put .hpp files and .cpp files in the same location in the `src`**
-18. **Clean include path:** No use of relative path in include like `../`, instead, always configure the include path property in CMakeLists.txt
+18. **Clean include path:** No use of relative path in include like `../`, instead, always configure the include path property in CMakeLists.txt.
+19. **Plan and checklists:** For the future developers to take on your work, please always provide a plan document with clear todos and checklists.
+Before implementing anything, check out the document file.
+Whenever you finished something in the checklist, please update the document.